Start managing apps

 Contributors Download PDF of this page

-After you add Kubernetes compute to Astra, you can install apps on the cluster (outside of Astra), and then go to the Apps page in Astra to start managing the apps.
+After you add Kubernetes compute to Astra Control, you can install apps on the cluster (outside of Astra Control), and then go to the Apps page in Astra Control to start managing the apps.

 Install apps on your cluster

-Now that you’ve added your compute to Astra, you can install apps on the cluster.
+Now that you’ve added your compute to Astra Control, you can install apps on the cluster.
 Persistent volumes will be provisioned on the new storage classes by default.
-After the pods are online, you can manage the app with Astra.
+After the pods are online, you can manage the app with Astra Control.

-Astra will manage stateful apps only if the storage is on a storage class installed by Astra.
+Astra Control will manage stateful apps only if the storage is on a storage class installed by Astra Control.

 For help with deploying common applications from Helm charts, refer to the following:

-Astra enables you to manage your apps at the namespace level or by Kubernetes label.
+Astra Control enables you to manage your apps at the namespace level or by Kubernetes label.

 Manage apps by namespace